KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started.md

 }
 ```

 Services are not injected into the view hierarchy, and must be passed around.
-KeyboardKit uses init injection for both state and services, to clearly communicate the dependencies of all views.
+KeyboardKit uses init injection for both state and services.

-## How to register custom state and services

-You can easily modify any observable ``KeyboardInputViewController/state`` and replace any standard service in ``KeyboardInputViewController/services``.

-For instance, here we disable autocomplete, using the shared ``AutocompleteContext``, and replace the default ``StandardKeyboardActionHandler`` with a custom action handler:
+You can easily modify any state and replace any service with custom implementations.
+For instance, here we disable autocomplete with the shared ``AutocompleteContext`` and replace the default ``StandardKeyboardActionHandler`` with a custom action handler:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {